-And love produces indeed a fusion, according to Meister Eckhardt, but not a confusion (fusus non confusus) – communion more than union, an embrace and not a dissolution – an ‘I’ and a ‘thou’ as ‘we’, and not a great amorphous ‘One’.
+And, according to Meister Echardt, love produces indeed a fusion, but not a confusion (fusus non confusus).
+Love is communion more than union, an embrace and not a dissolution, an ‘I’ and a ‘thou’ as ‘we’, and not a great amorphous ‘One’.
 It is “the Lord be with you”, and not the Force.
-Moreover, love is an affirmation precisely of individual distinction without separation, and not a union that denies distinction.
+Moreover, love is an affirmation precisely of individual distinction, but of distinction without separation.

-For me to will someone else’s good – willing the good of the other belonging to the very definition of love – is to want that person to continue to exist and to be ever more fully who and what they are.
-If we can get beyond merely psychological views of personality and recapture the profundity of patristic and scholastic metaphysical analyses, perhaps common ground can be found in the best of Indian metaphysics.
-I, for one, am convinced that it is possible, but it will never happen through superficial comparisons – and attempted equivalences – between East and West.
-What is needed is a full appropriation of the West’s deepest thought on personhood and then the East’s most mature reflection on Selfhood.
+For me to will someone else’s good – willing the good of another belongs, after all, to the very definition of love – is to want that other to continue to exist and to be ever more fully who and what they are.
+If we can get beyond merely psychological views of personality and recapture the profundity of patristic and scholastic metaphysical analyses, perhaps common ground can be found in the best of Indian metaphysics (see Richard De Smet).
+I, for one, am convinced that it is possible.
+However, it will never happen through superficial comparisons – and attempted equivalences – between East and West.
+What is needed is a full appropriation of the West’s deepest thought on personhood and then of the East’s most mature reflection on Selfhood.

 (…) So they lov’d, as love in twain